Skip to main content

 }

 The payload includes the tender title, description, budget, deadline, source link, and contracting authority.
-This gives your team everything needed to decide whether to bid and to start preparing their response.
+Your team gets everything needed to decide whether to bid and to start preparing a response.

 Use Case: IT Services Company Monitoring French Tenders

 An IT consulting firm specializing in cloud migrations configures the public-tenders signal with keywords related to cloud infrastructure and CPV codes covering IT services.
-They set the geography to France and Belgium with a minimum budget of 50,000 euros.
+Geography is set to France and Belgium, with a minimum budget of 50,000 euros.

 A new tender appears from the French Ministry of Digital Affairs for a cloud infrastructure migration project worth 2.4 million euros.
 The signal fires within hours of publication.
-The business development team receives the notification, reviews the tender requirements, and begins assembling a response.
+The business development team gets the notification, reviews the tender requirements, and starts assembling a response.
 Because they were notified on day one of the publication period, they have the full 40-day window to prepare a thorough submission.

-Competitors who rely on manual monitoring of procurement platforms might discover the same tender a week later, losing valuable preparation time.
+Competitors relying on manual monitoring of procurement platforms might discover the same tender a week later, losing preparation time they won’t get back.

 Combining Competitive Intelligence and Public Tenders

-These two signal types become significantly more powerful when used together.
-Here is how to build a combined competitive intelligence workflow.
+These two signal types get considerably more useful when run together.
+Here’s how to build a combined competitive intelligence workflow.

 Layer 1: Understand Who Your Competitors Are Winning